Venmo: Products

 Users can create an account via a mobile app or website and provide basic information and bank account information.
 One must have a valid email address and a US mobile phone number to use Venmo.
 Recipients of transactions can be found via phone number, Venmo username, or email.

 Users have a Venmo balance that is used for their transactions.
 They can link their bank accounts, debit cards, or credit cards, to their Venmo account; alternatively users can order a Venmo MasterCard and pay through it.
 Paying with a bank account or debit card is free, but payments via credit card have a 3% fee for each transaction.
 Some credit card providers may charge cash advance fees for Venmo payments.
 If a user does not have enough funds in the account when making a transaction, it will automatically withdraw the necessary funds from the registered bank account or card.

 When users first create an account, total transactions may not exceed $299.99 until the user's identity is verified.
-After the identity has been verified, users may send up to $2,999.99 in each seven day period.
+After the identity has been verified, users may send up to $60,000.00 in each seven day period.

 Since 2008, cash transfers using Venmo have not been instantaneous and could be canceled after an initial transfer is sent.
 Like traditional wire transfers, they can take one to three business days to become final.

 In January 2018, PayPal rolled out an instant transfer feature on Venmo, allowing users to deposit funds to their debit cards typically within 30 minutes.
 A fee is deducted from the amount for each transfer; 1% or $10, whichever is less.
 The standard bank transfer (typically completed within three business days) is available for no fee.

 Venmo MasterCard

 In 2018, Venmo released a new physical debit card available for users.
 The card runs on the MasterCard network and offers ATM access and overdraft protection.
 It can be used anywhere that accepts MasterCard, and it enables up to $400 in daily ATM withdrawals, though transactions at non-MoneyPass ATMs come with at least $2.50 in withdrawal fees.

-In addition, the service offers a reload function, which, when enabled, takes money from a user's linked checking account in $10 increments if their Venmo balance drops too low to cover a purchase.
-Customers could be subject to fees or other consequences from their bank if they overdraft that account.
+The service also includes a reload function that, when activated, automatically transfers funds from a user's linked checking account in $10 increments when their Venmo balance falls below the amount required to complete a transaction.
+Users whose linked checking accounts have insufficient funds may be subject to overdraft fees or other penalties imposed by their financial institution.
 Card purchases show up in a user's Venmo transaction history, and the card can be canceled from within the app.
 These features make the card similar to a traditional bank debit card, but adds the ability to directly track spending in-app.